helium/HIP/0071-scaling-helium-transparently.md

 Hedera separates Governance which is the act of making decisions on behalf of the network from Consensus.

-From a governance perspective, the Hedera Council which will ultimately be made of up to 39 blue chip companies oversees the evolution of Hedera as a public network, making decisions on roadmap, regulatory stance, marketing, crypto economics and membership.
+From a governance perspective, the [Hedera Global Governing Council](https://hedera.com/council) which will ultimately be made of up to 39 blue chip companies oversees the evolution of Hedera as a public network, making decisions on roadmap, regulatory stance, marketing, crypto economics and membership.
 The council is broken into several committees that look after specific verticals (TechCom considers the roadmap for example) which make recommendations to the council itself which then votes on decisions.
 All votes are equally weighted across council members making for a fair decision process.

 Council members are invited from many different industry verticals (with limits on membership from any one vertical, different countries or jurisdictions and include non profit organizations such as universities.
 This approach ensures that decision making is decentralized across various industries with no one industry having the lion’s share of decision making and also across geographies to ensure no single jurisdiction can unduly influence decision making.